fmtr/hct/README.md

 import hct
 ```

 Next we specify the options to show in our pull-down.
 This could be a list of strings (e.g. `['Foo','Bar']`) - or a mapping from "friendly" values to show in Home Assistant, to corresponding data on the Tasmota side.
-So here we map food descriptions to their Tuya IDs.
+So here we map food descriptions to their IDs.

 ```be
 options={'Default':0, 'Fries':1,'Shrimp':2,'Pizza':3,'Chicken':4, 'Fish':5,'Steak':6,'Cake':7,'Bacon':8,'Preheat':9,'Custom':10}
 ```

-Then we write a very simple handler function to set those Tuya IDs on the Tasmota side, when their values are selected in Home Assistant.
+Then we write a very simple handler function to set those Tuya IDs (the `value` argument) on the Tasmota side, when their names are selected in Home Assistant.

 ```be
 def set_cookbook_entry(value)